 Your shopping cart is empty!

-Back in days of yore, your betrothed would take you from the ceremony and reception directly to the bridal boudoir to consummate the marriage.
+Back in the days of yore, your betrothed would take you from the ceremony and reception directly to the bridal boudoir to consummate the marriage.
 There was no time or need to change into different undergarments.
-Also, in certain days of yore you needed help to get in and out of your undergarments (hello, lace up the back corsets and layer of underclothing.)
+Also, on certain days of yore you needed help to get in and out of your undergarments (hello, lace up the back corsets and layer of underclothing.)
 Your new spouse would undo your dress and underclothes and you’d make it “official” with your first sexy time.
 I won’t actually pretend to know all the history of lingerie and days of yore but I DO know that brides today don’t always do this.

-In fact, many brides wear a combination of pretty and practical undergarments underneath their wedding gown (hello, Spanx or other bodyshapers + longline strapless bra).
-These under-items help make your dress look its best, but they may not evoke the sensual feeling you’re looking for once the party winds down and you and your honey go back to the bridal suite.
+In fact, many brides wear a combination of pretty and practical undergarments underneath their wedding gown (hello, Spanx or other sexy bodyshapers + longline strapless bra).
+This under-items help make your dress look its best, but they may not evoke the sensual feeling you’re looking for once the party winds down and you and your honey go back to the bridal suite.

 It’s totally OK to wear what you wore underneath, AND it’s ok to change!
 You can even make it part of the wedding night fun.
 In fact, it’s a great time to use that “let me go slip into something a little more comfortable” line.
 Change into something that makes you feel like a goddess and re-enter the room ready to connect to your love.

 Whether or not you’re a virgin when you get married, whether or not it’s your first or fifth marriage, and whether or not you like to wear white – I say wear whatever color you want.
 This goes for your dress and your lingerie.
 If wearing white makes it feel more like your wedding night, or you simply like how white makes you feel, then go for it.
 I did!
 But if you feel like you’re faking it, or you don’t feel amazing in something white – then don’t wear it.
 I have so much more to say about this, but it’s really summed up there.